corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 At this stage, Qomui is a beta release at best.
 So, don't expect it to run flawlessly even though I test every release extensively on different machines.
 My resources are limited, though.
 Hence, I'd appreciate any feedback, bug reports and suggestions for new features.

 ### Changelog

+#### version 0.7.1:
+- [new] secondary vpn tunnel in bypass mode - EXPERIMENTAL
+- [change] download statistics switch to higher units automatically
+- [change] using QThread for OpenVPN/WireGuard process now
+- [change] using alternative url if checking external ip address fails
+- [change] 20 sec timeout for Openvpn connections attempt
+- [bugfix] some temporary files not deleted after importing servers
+- [bugfix] Qomui doesn't recognize when OpenVPN connection attempts fail due to fatal errors

+##### Additional notes
+- cli is not working with versions 0.7.0 and 0.7.1

 #### version 0.7.0:
 - [new] auto-update for supported providers - EXPERIMENTAL
 - [change] server import method rewritten